 Retirees who enjoy their big city activities and attractions but desire to live in a suburban type of environment will find the enchanting town of Morrisville to be an idyllic retirement destination.

 While many tourists flock to nearby Stowe, Morrisville offers a simpler and more tranquil everyday lifestyle with many outdoor and indoor recreational pursuits.

-The city's Copley Hospital is rated highly by area residents, and the downtown area provides delicious restaurants, affordable movies at the Bijou Cineplex, small local breweries and a collection of different shops to enjoy without having to leave town.
+The city’s Copley Hospital is rated highly by area residents, and the downtown area provides delicious restaurants, affordable movies at the Bijou Cineplex, small local breweries and a collection of different outlets to enjoy without having to leave town.

 Attend community festivals like Oxbow Music Festival in summer, Roctoberfest in fall and the Festival of Lights during the winter holidays.

 - See different types of art at River Gallery – local art gallery